bitbyt3r/ISPDebug/readme.md

 ## Usage

-Should work with any USBTinyAVR compatible programmer and any AVR chip that supports SPI slave on the ISP pins.
+Should work with any USBTinyISP compatible programmer and any AVR chip that supports SPI slave on the ISP pins.
 Requires PyUSB, numpy and matplotlib.

 An example Arduino script is provided to set up SPI correctly.